GM SNGPL Rawalpindi Urges Caution In Gas Usage During Winter - UrduPoint

 GM SNGPL Rawalpindi Urges Caution In Gas Usage During Winter

-RAWALPINDI, (UrduPoint / Pakistan Point News - 11th Jan, 2025) General Manager of Sui Northern Gas Pipelines Limited (SNGPL) Rawalpindi, Umar Hayat, has urged consumers to exercise caution in using gas during the winter season to prevent potentially fatal incidents.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Jan, 2025) General Manager of Sui Northern Gas Pipelines Limited (SNGPL) Rawalpindi, Umar Hayat, has urged consumers to exercise caution in using gas during the winter season to prevent potentially fatal incidents.

 Highlighting the dangers of careless gas usage, Umar Hayat warned that negligence could result in life-threatening accidents.